Jubatian/rrpge-spec/specs/userlib/llmm.rst

 - Param1: Start bit address, high
 - Param2: Start bit address, low
 - Ret.X3: Points to the Read/Write register of the pointer
-- Ret.
-C: Points to the Read/Write without increment register of the pointer

 0xE002: 1 bit inc. on write PRAM pointer setup